fwz/fwz.github.com-source/source/_posts/A-2D-Nim-Game.md

 ```

-So any state that transfer to these 16 states in one move, will be our winning state because if we get any of those state, then we have at least one way to transfer this state to the above lose state for our opponent.
+So any state that transfer to these 16 states in one move, will be our winning state.
+Because if we get any of those states, then we have at least one way to transfer this state to the above 16 lose states for our opponent.
 For example, these states are some of the winning state towards the first state in above situations.

 ``` txt
 1100 1110  1111  1000  1000  1000